Pauline Cafferkey: 2015 readmission to hospital

 The prognosis after recovery from Ebola virus disease can include joint pains, muscular pain, skin peeling, or hair loss.
 In a media interview in September 2015, Cafferkey said "I’ve had trouble with my thyroid, lost some of my hair and get really sore joints but I guess side effects are to be expected."

 It was found in 2015 that, after an apparent complete cure, with the bloodstream, saliva and organs such as the liver free of the Ebola virus, it can linger on in parts of the body not protected by the immune system, including fluid in the eye, the central nervous system and, in men, the testes and semen.

 Cafferkey went to a 24-hour GP clinic in New Victoria Hospital in Glasgow on the night of 5 October 2015 and was diagnosed with "a virus" (unspecified) and sent home.
 24 hours later she was admitted to Queen Elizabeth University Hospital where she was diagnosed with late complications caused by the Ebola virus hitherto considered unusual, and was flown by military jet to London, to the Royal Free Hospital.
 Her condition was initially described as serious and she was being treated in the high-level isolation unit.
 Doctors discovered that, after she had been deemed cured, the virus had remained in her cerebrospinal fluid and feared that it might be in her central nervous system.
 Personnel in Scotland monitored those whom she had come into contact with, since the virus can be spread through exposure to the infected person's body fluids, though they said the risk was likely to be small.

 Cafferkey's condition declined rapidly, and on 14 October 2015 she was reported to be critically ill.
 Five days later, on 19 October 2015, the Royal Free Hospital announced that: "Pauline Cafferkey's condition has improved to serious but stable".
-On 21 October 2015 Dr Michael Jacobs, Cafferkey's doctor at the Royal Free Hospital, said at a televised press conference that Cafferkey was suffering from neurological complications from meningitis caused by Ebola virus, and had not been re-infected with Ebola, was being treated using a highly experimental anti-viral agent called GS5734, and had significantly improved, although she remained in an isolation tent and was not well enough to get out of bed.
+On 21 October 2015 Dr Michael Jacobs, Cafferkey's doctor at the Royal Free Hospital, said at a televised press conference that Cafferkey was suffering from neurological complications from meningitis caused by Ebola virus, and had not been re-infected with Ebola, was being treated using a highly experimental anti-viral agent called GS-5734, and had significantly improved, although she remained in an isolation tent and was not well enough to get out of bed.
+Cafferkey had initially received monoclonal antibody treatment, the first person to receive it after previous treatment, but it was discontinued after she suffered a life-threatening anaphylactic reaction.
 On 12 November the Royal Free Hospital said that Cafferkey had made a full recovery and was no longer infectious.
 She was transferred to Glasgow's Queen Elizabeth University Hospital.